Iraqi Refugee Children, Photo UK Dept. for International Development 2014

 The world is facing the worst refugee crisis since World War II.
 The stories, images and sheer number of the displaced are staggering: more than 60 million, the largest human displacement level on record.
 We must respond with urgency and commitment to help our fellow human beings facing tragedy.
-And we know that we can: welcoming our neighbours in a world where borders should not isolate us from concern for the dignity of every person.
-Working together with others willing to help, we can give opportunity at a new life to families fleeing war, famine and persecution and build a more humane world in the process.
+And we know that we can.
+Welcoming our neighbors in a world where borders should not isolate us from concern for the dignity of every person, and working together with others, we can give opportunities for a new life to families fleeing war, famine and persecution…and build a more humane world in the process.

 A History of Humanitarianism

 Putting into practice principles such as the inherent worth and dignity of every person and belief in the right of conscience, many UUs have risked their lives to help with humanitarian causes such as aiding refugees.
-Some notable examples from more recent times include the Rev. Waitstill and Martha Sharp (see Defying the Nazis: The Sharp’s War) Unitarians who helped save hundreds of imperiled political dissidents and Jewish refugees fleeing the Nazi occupation across Europe in World War II.
-And Dr. Lotta Hitschmanova, whose humanitarian and refugee work took her to post-war Europe, to Africa and Asia – to conflict zones where the need was greatest.
-One of Canada’s most recognized humanitarians and founder of the Canadian Unitarian Service Committee Hitschmanova mobilized a generation of Canadians to others in need, helping to shape the caring society that Canada has become today
+Some notable examples from more recent times include the Rev. Waitstill and Martha Sharp (see Defying the Nazis: The Sharps’ War) Unitarians who helped save hundreds of imperilled political dissidents and Jewish refugees fleeing the Nazi occupation across Europe in World War II.
+Also, Dr. Lotta Hitschmanova, whose humanitarian and refugee work took her to post-war Europe, Africa and Asia – conflict zones where the need was greatest.
+One of Canada’s most recognized humanitarians and founder of the Unitarian Service Committee, Hitschmanova mobilized a generation of Canadians to help others in need, shaping the caring society that Canada has become today.

 In modern times, the Universalist Unitarian Church of Halifax (UUCH) has been involved in sponsoring refugee families during successive refugee waves, such as the Vietnamese Boat People in the early 1980s, Kosovars in the late 1990s, Afghans in the 2000s.